space-wizards/website-content/content/post/20_01_24-progress-report-20.md

 I do hope we can at least get initial Steamworks registration done by the time the next progress report is out, however.
 (After you "onboard" with Steamworks it still takes a month or so to actually get a functional store page open, oh well, can't blame em.)

+**Edit:** I do want to point out that **you will always be able to run the game *without* Steam.** Obviously it'll be more convenient for most people to use Steam, but if you don't want to use it you won't have to.

 ## The technical details

 ### The move to .NET Core